sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/create-repos/testremote_all_remote_repos.md

 ## testremote_all_remote_repos.sh

-This script is designed to test remote repositories in JFrog Artifactory.
+[testremote_all_remote_repos.sh](testremote_all_remote_repos.sh) script is designed to test remote repositories in JFrog Artifactory.
 It iterates through a list of remote repositories, tests each repository, and provides feedback on the test results.

 ### Usage